If you worked in any of these countries, you could be due a Tax Refund

 Tax relief is granted at 20% - the standard rate of tax.
 However, there is a limit of fees at €7,000 per course, on which you can claim relief.

-So in other words, I can claim relief up to a maximum of €7,000 per course?
+Can I claim relief up to a maximum of €7,000 per course?

 Not exactly, no. Before calculating the tax relief, you must also factor in the ‘disregard’ amount.